IronCoreLabs/try-cloaked-search/kubernetes/README.md

 # Contents

-This is a test deployment of cloaked-search, along with a demo deployment of Elasticsearch.
-The configurations are for illustrative purposes, not production.
+This is an example deployment of cloaked-search, along with a demo deployment of Elasticsearch.
+The configurations can be used as a starting point for a customized, production deployment.

 - [cs-deploy.yaml](cs-deploy.yaml): The [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) of the
   Cloaked Search Proxy.